IB - International Business

 IB 333.
 International Business (3).

-General education advanced issues and perspectives course.
+General education social and behavioral sciences advanced issues and perspectives course.
 A comprehensive overview of the multifaceted issues in international business and globalization that impact all functional areas of business.
 Examines contemporary issues, perspectives and influences on American business, economy, government, labor, society, technology, public policy and competitiveness.
 Reviews international trade theories, foreign exchange, monetary systems, balance of payments, trade policies, trade agreements, global trading systems and foreign investment, including cultural diversity, human rights, ethics and social responsibility issues.
 Examines implications for small and large businesses, including case studies from Wichita firms engaged in international business.
 Course includes diversity content.
 Prerequisite: junior standing recommended.

 IB 400.
 Principles of Global Supply Chain Management and Logistics (3).